CraftAcademyLabs/ca_course/extras/react_aut/02_the_tools.md

   }
 }
 ```
-This should be it... in terms of configuration.
+That should be it... in terms of configuration.

 Well, there's one more thing... (there's always a 'one more thing').
 Cypress comes with TypeScript type declarations included.
 Modern text editors can use these type declarations to show IntelliSense inside spec files.
 The simplest way to see IntelliSense when typing a Cypress command or assertion is to add a triple-slash directive to the head of your test file.
 This will turn the IntelliSense on a per file basis. paste the comment line below into your test (on top).